 It didn’t occur to them to work any other way, since it’s how they always worked.
 “If I was to write a song about China,” Manilow says, “I would have studied it and researched it.”

 What they ended up with was a score for Harmony that stands separate and unique from the Manilow-Sussman collection, and for many years Manilow wouldn’t even perform any of its songs in his concerts.
 They weren’t “Barry Manilow songs,” they were Harmony.
 As the years passed, he finally did record an album with several of the songs from both Harmony and his other musical with Sussman, Copacabana.
 And one song from Harmony at last made it into his concerts, the beautiful, “Every Single Day.”

-(Though now a part of the concert opus, you can tell Manilow’s affection to the song.
+(Although now a part of the concert opus -- though this performance below is from a PBS special on Broadway -- you can tell Manilow’s affection to the song.
 More than just singing it, he almost throws himself into the number, as if acting it from the show.)

 Clearly, his concert performance of the song does sound like it belongs in that pop world.
 Oddly, though, when seeing Harmony back in 1997, even “Every Single Day,” with a totally different, subtle, resonant arrangement, sounded nothing like a song for a Manilow concert.
 It fit the moment of the show and the character perfectly.
 So, I was curious how audiences of the musical react when what is now “The Big Hit Song” starts up.